 In the sidebar of your WordPress backend, you’ll find our suggestions for internal links:

 You either click on these links and check out the article (it’ll open in a new tab), but you can also easily copy and paste these links into your text.
 In most browsers, you’ll even be able to drag and drop as well.
-Check out our screencast if you want to see for yourself how easy it is:
+Read more about using this tool, or check out our screencast if you want to see for yourself how easy it is:

 So go ahead and start interlinking your posts!